rocicorp/replicache/README.md

 Data flows from the client up to the replicache server, into the storage layer, and back down from the storage layer to replicache server to the client.
 Transactions flow upstream while state updates flow downstream.
 Any of these processes can stop or stall indefinitely without affecting correctness.

+The client tracks state changes in a git-like fashion.
 The replicache client keeps a *head* commit pointer representing the current state of the local key-value database.
-Transactions run serially against the head commit.
+Transactions run serially against the state in the head commit.
 The head commmit can change in two ways:
-1. write transactions: when the app runs a transaction that changes the database, the change goes into a pending commit on top of the existing head.
+1. write transactions: when the app runs a transaction that changes the database, the change goes into a pending commit on top of the current head.
 This new pending commit becomes the new head.
 1. state updates: when a state update is pulled from the server replicache will:
-   1. fork a new branch from the previous state update (confirmed commit)
+   1. fork a new branch from the previous confirmed commit
-   1. add a new confirmed commit with the latest state update to this branch
+   1. add a new confirmed commit with the latest state update to this branch; the branch now has state identical to the server
+   1. filter all pending commits already seen by the server.
+That is, those with ordinals less than the last confirmed ordinal for this client
-   1. for each pending commit in order, re-run it on the new branch; this extends the new branch with a pending commit for each pending transaction
+   1. for each remaining pending commit in order, re-run it on the new branch; this extends the new branch with a pending commit for each pending transaction
    1. set head to the end of the new branch

 ## Sync

 In order to sync, the client first calls Push on the replicache server, passing all its pending transactions.
 The replicache server plays the pending transactions serially in order against the storage layer.
 When the storage layer executes a transaction it increments the client's latest confirmed transaction ordinal as part of the same transaction.
-If a transaction's ordinal is less than the client's last confirmed transaction ordinal or more than one more, the transaction is ignored.
+If a transaction's ordinal is less than or equal to the client's last confirmed transaction ordinal or more than one more, the transaction is ignored.

-The client then calls Pull on the replicache server, passing the state id of its last confirmed commit.
+The client then calls Pull on the replicache server, passing the id of the latest server state it saw (this state id is found in its most recent confirmed commit).
 The replicache server retrieves the client's last transaction ordinal and the *entire* state for the user from the storage layer.
 The replicache server then checks its history to see if it has a cached copy of the state the client has (as identified by state id).
 If so the new and old states are diff'd and if there is a delta a new state id is assigned, the delta is returned to the client, and the new state stored in the replicache server's history by state id.
 If the server doesn't have a copy of the client's data, the full user state is returned.
 In all cases, the client's last confirmed transaction ordinal is returned.

-If Pull returns a state update to the client, the client applies a state update as described above: it forks from the previous confirmed commit, applies the state update and any pending transactions with ordinals greater than the last confirmed transaction ordinal just received, and reveals it by setting head to the end of the new branch.
-The client can now forget about all transactions that have been confirmed, that is, all pending transactions with ordinals less than the last confirmed by the server.
+If Pull returns a state update to the client, the client applies a state update as described above: it forks from the previous confirmed commit, applies the state update and any pending transactions with ordinals greater than the last confirmed transaction ordinal just received, and reveals the new state by setting head to the end of the new branch.
+The client can now forget about all transactions that have been confirmed, that is, all pending transactions with ordinals less than or equal to the last confirmed by the server.

 ## Mutations outside the client